gsmainclusivetechlab/compliance-docs/docs/manual/session.md

 Step 3 - Component URLs:
 ![Comp Session Configure Components](/img/compsessionconfigure.png)

-In the screenshot above, DFSP 1 is a SUT, and it should use the URL provided to send any requests intended for Mowali Hub.
+In the screenshot above, Mobile Money API Provider is a SUT, and it should use the URL provided to send any requests intended for the Service Provider.

 As described in Connections, the URLs provided at this stage are dynamic, and include the session UUID.
 If your user is a member